-Times, directions and estimated distances of gibbon songs from each day were plotted and triangulated on graph papers.
+Time, directions and estimated distances of gibbon songs on each day were plotted and triangulated on graph papers.
 Density of gibbon groups was estimated based on the triangulated results.
-Temporal overlap in songs or song bouts produced within short intervals from different locations helped to identify different groups, and songs that mapped more than 500 m apart were also assumed to be by different groups.
+Temporal overlap in songs or song bouts produced within short intervals from different locations helped to identify different groups, and songs that mapped more than 500 m apart were also assumed to be from different groups.
 Comparing song times and estimated locations of singing gibbons recorded from different listening posts was used to identify song data referring to the same groups.

-Although songs of wild gibbon can often be heard over distances well exceeding 1 km, gibbons singing behind hills are often estimated to be further away than 1 km.
+Although gibbon songs can often be heard in the forest over distances well exceeding 1 km, gibbons singing behind hills are often estimated to be further away than they actually are.
 Furthermore, different gibbon groups beyond 600 m from the listener are more difficult to be distinguished than groups singing at closer distances.
 As a result, gibbon densities were estimated using a 0.6 km and a 1 km listening radius.
 The earlier gibbon survey in Mahamyaing Wildlife Sanctuary, Sagaing division, Myanmar revealed that the 0.6 km radius consistently produced higher density estimates than the 1 km listening radius (Brockelman, 2005; Gibbon Survey Team, 2005).